 Where can I park?

-Parking is available for shoppers at the newly created Broadmarsh East Car Park, just off Canal Street and next to the tram viaduct, and at Sheriff’s Lodge, just a little further down Canal Street near the London Road roundabout.
-Broadmarsh East has 180 spaces, with designated disabled parking and a clear, level route into Broadmarsh; Sheriff’s Lodge holds 100 cars.
+Parking is available for shoppers at Lace Market Car Park on Fletcher Gate, and at Sheriff’s Lodge on Canal Street near the London Road roundabout.
 More details about these, other car parking options and maps can be found here.

-Will it cost more to park at Broadmarsh East and Sheriff’s Lodge?
+Will it cost more to park at Sheriff’s Lodge, Lace Market Car Park or Motorpoint Arena Car Park?

 No – the charges from Broadmarsh Car Park will remain, although the early bird parking discount will no longer be valid.
 This is to ensure shoppers can park here and workers in the area don’t dominate the car park, denying access to shoppers.

-I might not be able to get a parking spot.
+Where can I park?
 How else can I get into the city?

-To establish a safe zone for demolition, contractors will have to create a perimeter around the car park to allow the work to take place.
-This means there will be single lane closures on Collin Street, Middle Hill and Canal Street, with the section of Carrington Street between Canal and Collin Streets closed entirely to traffic, which will affect buses and taxis only.
+To establish a safe zone for demolition and construction, contractors have created a perimeter around the car park to allow the work to take place.
+This means there are single lane closures on Collin Street, Middle Hill and Canal Street, with the section of Carrington Street between Canal and Collin Streets closed entirely to traffic, which will affect buses and taxis only.

 The road improvements the council has undertaken in the last year or so have aimed to reduce congestion once these works start.
 The Southern Relief Route, established in June 2016 and now covered by double red lines to prevent cars stopping, can provide a suitable alternative route for most traffic coming through the Broadmarsh area.
 Improvements to London Road at the roundabout will mean traffic can flow more easily to the Southern Relief Route, and the works on Canal Street will maintain traffic flow from the north of the city, from Maid Marian Way down to Collin Street, Middle Hill and on to Canal Street.